-Oman: Xanith, Polynesia: Fa’afafine (Samoan), fakaleiti (Tongan), mahu wahine (Hawaiian), mahu vahine (Tahitian), whakawahine (New Zealand Māori) and akava’ine (Cook Islands Māori), Indonesia, Philippines, Ethiopia: Kenya, Democratic Republic of the Congo:, Sumerian creation myth, Inscribed pottery shards from the Middle Kingdom of Egypt (2000–1800 BCE), found near ancient Thebes (now Luxor, Egypt), list three human genders:, References to a third sex can be found throughout the various texts of India’s three ancient spiritual traditions – Hinduism, Jainism and Buddhism – and it can be inferred that Vedic culture recognised three genders.
-Other creation myths around the world share a belief in three original sexes, such as those from northern Thailand
+Oman: Xanith, Polynesia: Fa’afafine (Samoan), fakaleiti (Tongan), mahu wahine (Hawaiian), mahu vahine (Tahitian), whakawahine (New Zealand Māori) and akava’ine (Cook Islands Māori), Indonesia, Philippines, Ethiopia: Kenya, Democratic Republic of the Congo:, Sumerian creation myth, Inscribed pottery shards from the Middle Kingdom of Egypt (2000–1800 BCE), found near ancient Thebes (now Luxor, Egypt), list three human genders:, References to a third gender can be found throughout the various texts of India’s three ancient spiritual traditions – Hinduism, Jainism and Buddhism – and it can be inferred that Vedic culture recognised three genders.
+Other creation myths around the world share a belief in three original genders, such as those from northern Thailand

 Hijras of India, Bangladesh and Pakistan have gained legal identity, Fa’afafine of Polynesia, and Sworn virgins of the Balkans, and is also used by many of such groups and individuals to describe themselves.

 Like the hijra, the “third” gender is in many cultures made up of individuals considered male at the time of birth who take on a feminine gender role or sexual role.
 In cultures that have not taken on Western heteronormativity, they are usually seen as acceptable sexual partners for male-identifying individuals as long as the latter always maintain the “male” role.

 Saris: male-to-female trans (often inaccurately translated as “eunuch”)

 Animist Cultures and Spirit Workers (“Third” Gender)